fommil/fpmortals/manuscript/complete.md

     BlazeBuilder[Task].bindHttp(0, "localhost").mountService(service, "/").start
 ~~~~~~~~

-Binding to port `0` lets the operating system assign a ephemeral port.
+Binding to port `0` makes the operating system assign an ephemeral port.
 We can
 discover which port it is actually running on by querying the `server.address`
 field.